Chinook wind: Chinooks and föhn winds in the inland United States

 In the North American western interior, winds that are generally called föhn winds by meteorologists and climatologists are called "Chinooks".
 Regardless of the name, föhns can occur on the leeward side of any nearby mountain range.
 The föhns called "Chinook winds" are seen throughout most of inland western North America, particularly the Rocky Mountain region.
 Montana especially has a significant amount of föhn winds throughout much of the state during the winter months, but particularly coming off the Rocky Mountain Front in the northern and west-central areas of the state.

 On rare occasions, Chinook winds generated on the eastern slope of the Rocky Mountains have reached as far east as Wisconsin.

 Records

 Loma, Montana has the world record for the most extreme temperature change in a 24-hour period.
 On January 15, 1972, the temperature increased from -54 to 49 F, a 103 F-change change in temperature.

-Spearfish, South Dakota holds the world record for the fastest increase in temperature.
-On January 22, 1943, the temperature increased from -4 to 45 F, a 49 F-change change in temperature.
-This occurred in just 2 minutes.

-Spearfish, South Dakota also holds the world record for the fastest decrease in temperature, for the same day.
-On January 22, 1943, the temperature decreased from 54 to -4 F, a 58 F-change change in temperature.
+Spearfish, South Dakota holds the world record for the fastest increase and decrease in temperature.
+On January 22, 1943, the temperature increased from -4 to 45 F, a 49 F-change change in temperature, in just 2 minutes.
+Later that same day, the temperature decreased from 54 to -4 F, a 58 F-change change in temperature.
 This occurred in 27 minutes.

-Rapid City, South Dakota had the world record for the fastest decrease in temperature.
-On January 10, 1911, the temperature decreased from 60 to 13 F, a 47 F-change change in temperature.
+Rapid City, South Dakota has the world record for the fastest decrease in temperature.
+On January 10, 1911, the temperature fell 47 F-change in two hours, from 60 to 13 F.